About Child Friendly Cities & Communities

 The situation for children in the UK

 At the same time, significant funding cuts to children’s services have left communities struggling to support the rising number of children and young people in need of help.
-The COVID-19 pandemic has only worsened child poverty and inequality in the UK.
+The COVID-19 pandemic and cost of living crisis has only worsened child poverty and inequality in the UK.

 We believe using children’s rights helps councils to make better and more effective decisions – including how to build back better with and for children and young people.